Global classification of isolated singularities in dimensions $(4,3)$ and $(8,5)$: Local structure of isolated singularities of small codimension

 \begin{proposition} If the isolated critical point $x$ of $f:M^{n+q}\to N^n$ is cone-like then there exists a compact manifold with boundary $K^{n+q}\subset M^{n+q}$ containing $x$ and a disk neighborhood $D^n$ containing the critical value $f(x)$ such that: \begin{enumerate} \item the restriction $f:K^{n+q}\to D^n$ is proper and has only one critical point $x$; \item $K^{n+q}$ is contractible. \end{enumerate} \end{proposition} \begin{proof} This is basically contained in \cite{King}.
 Here is a simple proof.
 We consider a small enough manifold neighborhood $K^{n+q}$ of $x$ intersecting transversely $f^{-1}(D^n)$ and containing only one critical point.
 Let $F^q$ be the fiber.
 Then $K^{n+q}$ deformation retracts onto $V\cap K^{n+q}$ which is a cone $C(L)$ and thus contractible. \end{proof}

-\begin{remark} Actually if $n+q\neq 4,5$ we can assume that $K^{n+q}$ is homeomorphic to a ball and its boundary to a sphere (see again \cite{King}). \end{remark}
+\begin{remark} Actually if $n+q\neq 4,5$ we can assume that $K^{n+q}$ is homeomorphic to a ball and its boundary to a sphere (see again \cite{King}).
+This implies that the fiber $F^3$ is simply connected also when $n=3$. \end{remark}

-\begin{proposition} If $m-n=3$ and $x\in M^{m}$ is a cone-like isolated singularity then $f$ is locally topologically equivalent to one of the following local models: \begin{enumerate} \item a projection; \item the Kuiper map $\tau_{4,1}:\mathbb H\times \mathbb H \to \mathbb H \times \R$, when $m=8, n=5$ (see Remark \ref{kuiper}); \end{enumerate} \end{proposition} \begin{proof} If $x$ is an isolated point of $V$ then, by \cite{Tim}, $f$ is locally topologically equivalent to the cone of a Hopf fibration and thus to the Kuiper map $\tau_{4,1}$.
+\begin{proposition} If $m-n=3$, $n\geq 4$ and $x\in M^{m}$ is a cone-like isolated singularity then $f$ is locally topologically equivalent to one of the following local models: \begin{enumerate} \item a projection; \item the Kuiper map $\tau_{4,1}:\mathbb H\times \mathbb H \to \mathbb H \times \R$, when $m=8, n=5$ (see Remark \ref{kuiper}); \end{enumerate} \end{proposition} \begin{proof} If $x$ is an isolated point of $V$ then, by \cite{Tim}, $f$ is locally topologically equivalent to the cone of a Hopf fibration and thus to the Kuiper map $\tau_{4,1}$.
 Henceforth, we assume that $z$ is not an isolated point in $f^{-1}(f(z))$, for any $z\in M$.
-Then $f$ has a cone-like critical point $x$ implies that $x\not\in S(f)$ and hence the result follows from above. \end{proof}
+Then $f$ has a cone-like critical point $x$ implies that $x\not\in S(f)$ because the local fiber is a disk and hence the result follows from \cite{CL}. \end{proof}